sddevelopment-be/penguin-pragmatic-patterns/content/practices/personal_productivity_flow.md

 ### Personal productivity flow using MS online tooling

-In recent years, microsoft has pivotted towards providing office-as-a-service applications.
+In recent years, microsoft has pivoted towards providing office-as-a-service applications.
 Most if these can be easily incorporated into your personal workflow.
 Having everything online makes it easier to be productive, without losing your mobility.